 In 1976 the Apollo Bay Hospital established Community Services including Community Nursing and Home & Community Care (HACC) under federal government initiatives.
 Both of these services are still running today and provide a life line for many members of the community.
 HACC programs (now Community Home Support Program or CHSP) help keep the elderly fit and mobile in their own homes, living amongst their friends and families.

 With a vision to the future, Otway Health opened the Laura Pengilley Aged Care Wing of the hospital in 1991, the result of community and government consultation and support.
 Residential aged care is provided in accordance with Montessori principles to maximise ongoing independence and optimise resident choices.
 With 25 flexible beds used for residential aged care to provide much needed respite, as well as an extensive health and activities program, it’s a regularly accessed community asset.

 Otway Health’s aim to secure health care for the region saw it adopt the Commonwealth-State Multi-Purpose Service (MPS) model in 1995.
 The aim of the MPS is to improve provision of services in small rural and remote areas by simplifying funding and accountability mechanisms.

 Otway Health is a multi-purpose health service, based in Apollo Bay, South West Victoria.
 Apollo Bay is defined as “rural and remote”, with a population of 3,500 that live in a catchment area of 1,012 Km2.
-Otway Health mission is to “enable people in our region to optimise their wellbeing through providing access to health and community services”.
+Otway Health’s mission is to “enable people in our region to optimise their wellbeing through providing access to health and community services”.
 To do this, Otway Health provides key program areas of Community Services, Clinical Services, Aged Care and Respite and Corporate Services.
-Services offered by Otway Health include: Acute Care, Residential Aged Care, Community Nursing, Home and Community Care, Childcare, Physiotherapy, Youth Services and Counselling Services.
+Services offered by Otway Health include: Acute Care, Residential Aged Care, Community Nursing, Home & Community Care, Childcare, Physiotherapy, Youth Services and Counselling Services.